EliaTogni/Univault/Classes/Simulation.md

 Let's analyze the algorithmic part.

 We can exploit the idea of the Inverse Transform Method and apply it in a similar way to this context.
-We pick the cumulative distribution function and, firstly, we compute its inverse, $F^{-1}(u)$.
+We consider a continuous random variable having distribution function $F$ and, firstly, we compute its inverse, $F^{-1}(u)$.

 disegno inversa lezione 12 1h5m